Will AI Replace Physical Education Teachers? Why Gym Class Stays Human

 The Numbers Behind the Gym Whistle

 Creating lesson plans and fitness assessments shows 45% automation — the highest for any PE teacher task.
-[Fact] AI can generate workout plans, suggest sport-specific drills, and create assessment rubrics.
+[Fact] AI can generate workout plans, suggest sport-specific drills, create assessment rubrics, and align activities to state standards.
 This is genuinely useful, and PE teachers who embrace these tools free up hours of planning time.
-Tracking student progress and grading performance comes in at 58% automation, where fitness tracking apps and automated grade calculation handle much of the data work.
-[Fact]
+Platforms like Sworkit Health, PLT4M, and SPARK Curriculum provide AI-assisted curriculum tools that have become standard in many districts.

 The Irreplaceable Physical Presence